andyyates/meowzok/README.md

 Meowzok is a game that may help you learn to play piano & read music.

-I've tried to learn to sight read before but found I'd just learn the tune and then stop looking at the dots.
-This program creates games from the midi files randomly making sheet music using all the right notes but in the wrong order
+This program creates games from midi files, either randomly making sheet music using all the right notes in the wrong order, or testing your speed at playing various parts of the music.

+After playing piece of music a score is calculated from the BPM you played at and the number of bum notes you hit.
+The scores are recorded so you can beat your hi scores and give yourself a pat on the back.
+Well done

-The engraving is done by Lilypond and so it looks like real actual sheet music.
+The engraving is done by Lilypond and so it looks like real actual sheet music. it's got clefs and accidentals and those beams and them rests in various lengths.
-I've used other programs that just display 5 lines and some dots floating about but I wanted a program that displays all the clefs/accidentals/beams etc
+It's not a complete midi to sheet music converter, but it works for most simple midi files

 Requirements
 ------------

+This is a pre-pre-alpha release.
+For now, it's using the mido library and that has a dependency on python-rtmidi

 * Python 3.6
 * pygame